aman08-lab/code-demo/README.md

 # code-demo
-This is demo for git and githubs class
+This is demo for git and githubs class.